'Thought creates our world and then says ... "I didn't do it." ' David Bohm

 As human beings, we like to think that we can make meaning of every experience.
 And yet, the more profound truth is that our thinking is always creating our experience, moment to moment.
-Simply put - we experience our thinking; and so accompanying each fresh thought is a new experience.
+Simply put - we experience our thinking.

 Every feeling therefore, if we so choose, points towards a fresh realisation about ourselves, and enables us to be resilient through the inevitable ups and downs of life.
-With resilience, the quality of our thinking increases, we ask different questions; we look in a different direction, and with that comes an ability to not only survive, but to have hope, and to thrive!
+With resilience, the quality of our thinking increases.
+We then ask different questions and look in a different direction.
+And with that comes an ability to not only survive, but to have hope, and to thrive!

 The relevance of this for individuals, families, communities, organisations, and business is massive, as it enables us to effortlessly increase listening and communication skills, teamwork, collaboration, creativity, innovation, efficiency, and competitive edge while also releasing our innate compassion.

 Understanding the nature of thought expands your capacity to be yourself, and therefore to enjoy healthy, caring relationships not only at work but also in your personal life.